adelbordbari/adelbordbari.github.io/_posts/2024-04-21-my-first-job.md

 I used these for creating the panel:
 - Javascript (ES6)
-- JQuery: only a few times for certain use cases
+- JQuery: in a few use cases
 - HTML & CSS
 - React: as the main framework
 - TailwindCSS (& TailwindUI): styles. [link](https://tailwindcss.com/)